alterior-mvc/alterior/README.md

 # Overview

-Alterior is a framework for building Typescript applications composed of executable modules which participate in dependency injection and declare components.
+Alterior is an isomorphic framework for building service-oriented applications composed of executable modules which participate in dependency injection and declare components.
-This is the same type of module system used by Angular (`@NgModule`) and other backend frameworks like Nestjs, but with a few important differences.

-First, Alterior modules are _isomorphic_.
-This means they can be used on both the server (on Node.js) and in the browser (via Angular).
-When used with Angular, services provided by Alterior modules are exposed directly to Angular components, services, and pipes.
-This makes Alterior an ideal framework for isomorphic modules.

-Second, unlike Angular/Nest.js modules, Alterior modules are well-defined units of execution which have a defined lifecycle, and respond to standardized lifecycle events.
+Alterior's Modules are well-defined units of execution which have a defined lifecycle, and respond to standardized lifecycle events.
 This makes them suitable for use as a primary vehicle for top-level general purpose code, such as a server or even a desktop application.

 ## Class Libraries